 Our recommendation is to check the fit every few months, and reshape the silicone tip when needed, ensuring the eyes are mostly centred in the lens.

 Whether it is your first time helping your child with prescription glasses or something you’ve done before, it is important to have an understanding of the numbers and characters on their prescription.

-AXIS If you have a CYL, then you will have an AXIS.
-This indicates the orientation of astigmatism and is measured in degrees from 1 to 180.
+AXIS - This indicates the orientation of astigmatism and is measured in degrees from 1 to 180.

-It is important to note that if there is no number in the column then that means that no correction is required.
-Also, other important details that may be listed on your child’s prescription are ADD, PRISM and PD (See below “Measuring your child’s PD”).
-We are able to assist with some ADD and PRISM requirements, however please contact us at email@example.com for us to assist you further with any recommendations.
+Other important details that may be listed on your child’s prescription such as PRISM and PD (See below “Measuring your child’s PD”).
+We are able to assist with PRISM requirements, please contact us at firstname.lastname@example.org for us to assist you further with any recommendations.